Minor Bush was born on Sept. 12, 1840 near Zanesville, OH, or perhaps Hamilton County, IN, the son of Christopher and

-Minor was a farmer, and stood six feet tall, with hazel eyes and dark hair.
+Minor was a farmer, and stood 6 feet tall, with hazel eyes and dark hair.

 As a boy, he moved to Indiana with his parents.
-Before the Civil War broke out, Minor married his first wife, Hannah (last name not known).
+Before the Civil War broke out, in the late 1850s, Minor married his first wife, Hannah (1841- ? ).

-They produced one son, William Bush (born in the early 1860s).
+They produced one son, William Bush (born circa 1859).

 Hannah's fate is unknown, but she apparently died young.

 Together, the couple produced at two known daughters -- Clara Copper and Lydia Fish.

-The Bushes lived in or near Pendleton, Green Township, Madison County, IN.
+The Bushes lived in or near Noblesville and Pendleton, Green Township, Madison County, IN.
 Nettie was a member of the Christian Church, having joined at age 18.